deepin-community/scons/README-SF.rst

 ======================

 Running SCons requires Python 3.5 or higher.
-There should be no other dependencies or requirements to run scons, although the pywin32 Python package is strongly recommended if running on Windows systems.
+There should be no other dependencies or requirements to run scons.

+As of SCons 4.2.0 support for Python 3.5 is deprecated and will be removed with the next major release.

 The default SCons configuration assumes use of the Microsoft Visual C++ compiler suite on Win32 systems, and assumes a C compiler named 'cc', a C++